All Products

 Add a domain name

-1. Log on to the EMAS console.
+1. Log on to the or the EMAS console.

 3. Click Add Domain Name.
-Enter a valid specific domain name or wildcard domain name, and then click OK.
+Enter a valid domain name or wildcard domain name, and then click OK.

 Examples: